affandyfandy/java-sheren/Week 04/Lecture 07/Assignment 2/Q3/README.md

 But with circular dependency, Spring cannot decide which of the beans should be created first since they depend on one another.
 In these cases, Spring will raise a `BeanCurrentlyInCreationException` while loading context.
 It can happen in Spring when using **constructor injection**, If we use other types of injections, we shouldn’t have this problem since the dependencies will be injected when they are needed and not on the context loading.

+We should try to avoid Cicular DI because it is really **hard to debug and maintain**.
+It becomes difficult to track the flow of dependencies.

 ---

 ### 👩‍💻 Example